aaronbloomfield/ccc/docs/web3py.md

 [Go up to the main CCC docs page](index.html) ([md](index.md))

-### Web3.py

-This section is an introduction to using web3 in Python.
+This document is an introduction to using web3 in Python.

+#### Version

+The functions herein are for web3.py version 6.0.0 and above.
+Specifically, all the function names changed from version 5.31.0 and 6.0.0.
+Run `pip freeze` to see what version of web3 you have installed.
+If it's not 6.0.0 or above, this tutorial is not going to work out well for you.

 #### Starting Python